nathanh89/training/JavaLearning/AutomaticRefiller/README.md

 When: I ask a manufacturer to create bottles of a number and type
 Then: The manufacturer should give me my order

+-----------------------------------------DONE
+Feature:We want to be able to set and get the capacity in bottles for a cooler
+Given: I have cooler
+When: I want to specify it's capacity
+Then: I should be able to do so, and confirm it is correct

+-----------------------------------------DONE
+Feature: We an calculate how full the cooler is
+Given: A cooler with a specified capacity and some stock
+When: I want to know how full the cooler is
+Then: I should be able to get the percentage of capacity used

 NEW FEATURE: Know the value of the stock inside of the cooler
 Given: One bottle of Monster is worth 3.95, and one bottle of rockstar is worth 2.95
 When: Asked for the value of the bottles in the cooler
 Then: The correct value should be given

-Feature: We an calculate how full the cooler is
+refactor to getbeveragecount*bytype*

 EPIC WIN Feature: The cooler can automatically re-order when capacity falls below a threshold SUPER EPIC WIN Feature: The cooler vetoes the door being open more than 10 degrees